xma711/notebook/cloud_computing/aws/README.md

 Ref (EC2): https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud
 EC2 allows users to rent virtual computers on which to run their own computer applications.
-A user can boot an Amazone Machine Image (AMI) to configure a virtual machine, which is called an "instance", containing any software desired.
+A user can boot an Amazon Machine Image (AMI) to configure a virtual machine, which is called an "instance", containing any software desired.
 The fee is charged by the hours for active servers.

 EBS provides raw block-level storage that can be attached to EC2 instances (virtual machines).